naeayedea/keith/README.md

     give more in depth information such as aliases and use cases for a command e.g. ?help guess.

-    guess: the number guess game now utilises the brand new channel command interface which means that users no longer have to type ?guess [guess] to have the bot evaluate their input.
+    guess: the number guess game now utilises the brand new channel command interface which means that users no longer have to type ?guess [guess] to have the botConfiguration evaluate their input.
 Now users can simply type their guess and keith will automatically evaluate it and respond with a success message or a reaction for higher/lower